Lady Randolph Churchill: Third marriage

 On 1 June 1918 she was married for a third time, to Montagu Phippen Porch (1877–1964), a member of the British Civil Service in Nigeria, who was younger than her son Winston by three years.
 At the end of World War I, Porch resigned from the colonial service.
 After Jennie's death, in 1921, he returned to West Africa, where his business investments had proven successful.

 Philanthropy

 Around 1900, Jennie became well known for chartering the hospital ship Maine to care for those wounded in the Second Boer War.
 She headed the effort to charter the ship in partnership with two American-born socialites residing in London: Jennie Goodell Blow and Fanny Ronalds.
 For this work, she was awarded the decoration of the Royal Red Cross (RRC) in the South Africa Honours list published on 26 June 1902.
 She received the decoration in person from King Edward VII on 2 October 1902 during a visit to Balmoral Castle.

+In 1911, Jennie organised the Shakespeare Memorial National Theatre Ball which aimed to raise funds for a national theatre dedicated to shakespeare.

 Jennie served as the chair of the hospital committee for the American Women's War Relief Fund starting in 1914.
 This organization helped fund and staff two hospitals during World War I.